No activities are included in your stay. The activities mentioned in the itinerary are suggestions that will be included in your travel guide.

 Climate

-Spring (March to May) is a very pleasant time of year to travel in Japan, as the blossoms make the landscape beautiful and the climate mild, but it's also the peak tourist season, as the sites to be visited are often very crowded.
+Spring (March to May) is a very pleasant season for travelling in Japan, with beautiful blossoms and mild weather, but it is also the peak tourist season, so there are often large crowds at tourist sites.

-Summer (June to August) is quite hot and humid in most regions, but it's still possible to visit the country, especially in mountainous areas.
+Summer (June to August) is quite hot and humid in most regions, but visiting the country is still entirely possible, especially in the mountainous areas.

-Autumn (September to November) is mild and colorful, adding to the charm of the landscape, but also rainy.
+Autumn (September to November) is mild with beautiful colours, which gives the landscapes a different charm, but it is also rainy.

-Winter (December to February) is dry and often sunny, making it a great time to take photos and enjoy the scenery in peace and quiet, without too many tourists.
-It's cold in most parts of the country (with snow in some areas), which is ideal for taking full advantage of the famous onsens that provide a little warmth!
+Winter (December to February) is dry and often sunny, making it a great time to take beautiful photos and admire the scenery in peace without too many tourists.
+It is cold in most of the country (with snow in some regions), which is ideal for enjoying the famous onsen, which are sure to warm you up!

 Language

-Japanese people don't all speak English very well, especially outside the big cities, so take a small lexicon with you to help you.
+Not all Japanese people speak English very well, especially outside of major cities, so bringing a small dictionary with you could prove very useful.

 Time zone

-From March to October, Japan is 7 hours ahead of France, and 8 hours ahead from October to March.
+From March to October, Japan is 7 hours ahead of the UK, and 8 hours ahead from October to March.

 Accommodation

 In Japan, it's not uncommon to find single or double rooms that are small by Western standards.
-The average surface area of a standard double room is equivalent to 10m².
+The average size of a standard double room is 10m².

 Onsens

-If you'd like to try out the Onsens (traditional baths) experience, it's customary to be completely naked (men and women separated) to go there.
+If you'd like to try out the Onsen (traditional baths) experience, it's customary to be completely naked (men and women are separated) when you go there.
 Similarly, tattoos are not always accepted at onsens.

 Pocket Wi-Fi

 Free Wi-Fi is not available everywhere in Japan.
-The ideal solution is to travel with a small "Pocket Wi-Fi" box, so you can get a fast connection wherever you are during your stay.
-This makes it much easier to consult simple information or communicate with friends and family.
-You can collect the box from your hotel on the first day and return it in a dedicated envelope to the post office.
+The best option is to travel with a small "Pocket Wi-Fi" device so that you can enjoy a fast connection wherever you are during your stay.
+This makes it much easier to look up information or communicate with your friends and family while travelling.
+You can pick up the device at your hotel on the first day and return it in a special envelope at the post office.

 Tips

-It is not necessary to leave tips in restaurants, to guides, drivers... this is not part of the custom.
-If you wish to thank your hosts, a gift is preferable.
+Tipping is not required in restaurants, to guides, drivers, etc. It is not customary.
+If you wish to thank your hosts, opt for a gift instead.

 Driving

 In Japan, driving is on the left, with the steering wheel on the right.
-The gearbox is automatic.
-The Japanese drive rather quietly and are very respectful of traffic regulations.
-Highways are well maintained.
-To drive in Japan, you need your French driving license and a translation of the same license into Japanese.
+Gearboxes are automatic.
+Japanese drivers tend to drive calmly and are very respectful of traffic regulations.
+Motorways are well maintained.
+To drive in Japan, you must have your British driving licence and a Japanese translation of it.

 Visit Japan Web | Digital Agency